 Inspirational content is another tactic to keep people using your product and increase their satisfaction in the hope it will make them shop again.
 It should be tailored by product and can include use tips and inspiration from other clients – user-generated content.

 Especially if you sell many items in different categories, it makes sense to focus your retention efforts by category.
 It doesn’t mean you shouldn’t cross-sell categories, but a more personalized approach will be to tailor your offers by what you already know the customer likes.
 This can work really well with special categories like maxi sizes (they won’t shop petite) or age-defined categories like mature skin (vs acne-prone).

 So to get more orders from those people, offer them more of the same category they’ve shopped before.
 Even give them a discount for their next order.
 It likely fits their style, needs and preferences.
-Fight browse abandonment with a good offer on the product they viewed (a good ecommerce CRM will help you track browse abandonment and engage people directly and even automatically).
+Fight browse abandonment with a good offer on the product they viewed.
+A good CRM can help you track browse abandonment and engage people directly and even automatically.